akeneo/transporteo/UPGRADE-2.0.md

 ## Disclaimer

 > We assume that you ran Transporteo before, so you have currently two Akeneo PIM running, a 1.7 and a new 2.0
-> While the tool is not stable we do not recommend to use it to setup a Production PIM.

 ## Migrate your custom code